 Reserved Private IP Address Ranges

-The Internet Engineering Task Force (IETF) has reserved specific IP address blocks for private use, defined in RFC 1918 for IPv4:
+The Internet Engineering Task Force (IETF) set aside specific IP address blocks just for private use.
+Here's what they reserved for IPv4 in RFC 1918:

-For IPv6, the Unique Local Address (ULA) range fc00::/7 is designated for private networks.
+And for IPv6, they set aside the Unique Local Address (ULA) range fc00::/7 for private networks.

 Characteristics of Private IP Addresses